 Controller needs to consider the rights of third parties when reviewing a request - rights such as data protection, trade secrets or intellectual property of others.

-Client to put in writing to [email protected]
+Client to make request in writing to [email protected]

 The request will be assessed by the Data Protection Officer.